JimDesu/basis-lang/README.md

                                ;   together
 ```

 Events dispatched at the machine route to whichever state `active` points at; a transition is a single field write.
-That's the whole statechart mechanism (the spec's §9.4 has the details).
+That's the whole statechart mechanism — and a state's handler may commit the transition itself: the in-flight call finishes under the dictionary it dispatched with, the next call routes to the new state, and the delegate may never be the owner (one implicit hop, target ≠ self, checked at every re-point).
+(See the spec's §9.4 has the details).

 For every witness, the compiler builds a *dictionary* — a record-like value whose fields hold command-typed values for each of the concept's methods.
 Dispatch is an indirect call through the appropriate dictionary slot.